chaos-polymtl/lethe/doc/source/theory/fluid_dynamics/stabilization.rst

 Grad-Div block formulation
 ------------------------------------

-This approach builds on the work of `Heister et al. (2012) <https://onlinelibrary.wiley.com/doi/10.1002/fld.3654>`_. and can be seens a natural parallel extension of the `Step-57 of deal.ii <https://www.dealii.org/current/doxygen/deal.II/step_57.html>`_.
-An additional term is added to the classical weak form:
+This approach builds on the work of `Heister et al. (2012) <https://onlinelibrary.wiley.com/doi/10.1002/fld.3654>`_. and can be seen as a natural parallel extension of the `Step-57 of deal.ii <https://www.dealii.org/current/doxygen/deal.II/step_57.html>`_.
+An additional term is added to the classic weak form of the Navier-Stokes equations:

 .. math::